ProjectSPACE Makes More Space for All

 A9.

-If you are parked at a meter that does not meet ADA guidelines, and you are displaying disability plates or a disability placard, you are allowed to park for double the duration of the meter up to four hours.
+If you are parked at a meter that does not meet ADA guidelines and you are displaying disability plates or a disability placard, you are allowed to park for double the meter's duration, up to four hours.

 Back to Top